It’s already been a summer for the record books. And not in a good way.

 The good news is that it doesn’t have to be this way.
 We can improve our energy system and combat the forces causing extreme weather events in the first place.
 In short, we have to invest in more renewable energy.

 As we electrify more things, we need to make sure our electricity is coming from renewable sources.
-Otherwise it continues to burn fossil fuels and release greenhouse gases into the air, contributing to global warming — and the catastrophic weather events it causes.
+Otherwise it continues to burn fossil fuels and release greenhouse gasses into the air, contributing to global warming — and the catastrophic weather events it causes.
 Unless we drastically reduce fossil fuel use, global temperatures could rise another three to four degrees Celsius by the end of the century.
 That, to put it simply, would be a disaster.

 This urgency is why we’re working to expand access to community solar — it’s one of the most direct ways that utility customers can add more clean power to the power supply.
 But we can’t just rely on adding more wind and solar power.
 We need to improve the grid itself, too, to make it more resilient.

-- Better energy storage - Solar power is most abundant in the middle of the day while the sun is shining.
+• Better energy storage.
+Solar power is most abundant in the middle of the day while the sun is shining.
 Makes sense, right?
 Unfortunately, that doesn’t match times of peak electricity demand, which tend to be first thing in the morning and in the evening.
 We need better ways to store solar energy until it’s needed on the grid.

-- Improved energy transmission - In addition to improved energy storage, we need to be able to transmit renewable energy to where it’s needed most.
+• Improved energy transmission.
+In addition to improved energy storage, we need to be able to transmit renewable energy to where it’s needed most.
 Many wind farms, for instance, are in unpopulated areas.
 If we can transmit that electricity to more densely populated areas, wind power becomes a more viable option.

-- More use of load flexibility - Energy companies have always been able to predict energy consumption, but they can’t control it.
+• More use of load flexibility.
+Energy companies have always been able to predict energy consumption, but they can’t control it.
 Historically, they’ve overbuilt supply to meet times of peak energy demand, which means many “peaker plants” sit idle much of the time.
 Devices like smart thermostats and water heaters, however, can make energy demand much more predictable by shifting the time that energy is used (for instance by heating water, which holds its temperature, at times of lower demand).
 This is known as load flexibility.
 If we can reduce large peaks in energy demand by spreading that demand out over the course of the day, we can stop overbuilding power supply, take better advantage of renewable power sources when they’re most active, and reduce carbon emissions and spending on peaker plants.

 A better energy grid is possible.
 So is a future where we limit the number of devastating weather catastrophes.
-In the meantime, we’ve got you covered with tips to survive the summer heat without sending your power bill soaring.